top of page

 You will also have:

-A strong commitment to making a difference to the vulnerable children and young people who live in our homes to achieve their full potential, whilst working towards care plans and risk assessments.
+• A strong commitment to making a difference to the vulnerable children and young people who live in our homes to achieve their full potential

 As a member of our casual team, you may be required to provide cover across all three homes, to ensure we continue to meet the needs of our children and young people.